egoist/bili/docs/api.md

 Type: `string` `boolean`<br>
 Default: `buble`

-Specify the Rollup plugin we should use to transform JS files, by default we use `rollup-plugin-bubl`, you can set it to `false` to disable this.
+Specify the Rollup plugin we should use to transform JS files, you can set it to `false` to disable this.

+Built-in js plugin:

+- `buble`: using `rollup-plugin-buble` together with `rollup-plugin-babel` for minimal output
+- `babel`: using `rollup-plugin-babel` only

 ### plugin